MahsaPaknezhad/RadiomicsTutorial/ReadMe.md

 In this repository, we would like to show that radiomic features can be useful for analysis of images in other domains as well.
 As a example, we show that radiomic features can be used for tree bark identification.

-For this project, we use the publicly available dataset of tree barks images [here](https://www.vicos.si/resources/trunk12/).
+For this project, we use the publicly available dataset of tree bark images [here](https://www.vicos.si/resources/trunk12/).
+All the code is provided in the notebook file: tree_bark_analysis.ipynb

+We have compared our results with those of a published paper on this dataset which uses statistical radial binary patterns for classification of tree barks.
 # Reference

 Boudra, Safia, Itheri Yahiaoui, and Ali Behloul.
 "Bark identification using improved statistical radial binary patterns."
 2018 International conference on content-based multimedia indexing (CBMI).
 IEEE, 2018.